(This list has been updated for 2018.)

 Most running shoe outsoles have rubber lugs and grooved separations which apply pressure from underneath.
 This isn’t an issue for a few hours but tends to manifest itself over a longer period.

 The other limitation is the narrow waist of the running shoe.
 The midsole is slim around the middle, which translates into a conforming upper fit.
 Running shoes are built this way for a good reason, because the foot needs to be locked down during runs.
-But the same snugness which benefits running might be a detriment towards the shoe’s comfort during 12+ hours shifts.
+But the same snugness which benefits running might be detrimental to the shoe’s comfort during 12+ hours shifts.

 And there might be additional footwear requirements based on the place of employment.
 For instance:

-1) Plain colors: If the workplace atmosphere is formal (hospitals and hotels) then conspicuously fashionable running shoes could be a problem.
+1) Plain colors: If the workplace atmosphere is formal (hospitals and hotels) then conspicuously colorful running shoes could be a problem.

-Many running shoes nowadays have more hues than the elusive Starbucks Unicorn Frappuccino, making it unsuitable for formal settings.
-Hence, plainer colors like all-white or all-black might be required.
+Many running shoes nowadays have more hues than a sprinkled donut, making it unsuitable for formal settings.
+Hence, plainer colors like all-white or all-black might be desirable.

 2) Maintenance friendly design: Some jobs which require standing all day happen to be in the restaurant business, and the shoe is likely to come in contact with spilled liquids and the like.
 So a mesh upper won’t cut it, but rather fully covered leather uppers which are easier to wipe clean.
 Most running shoes do not fit this description.